jingye-xu/DistriLearn/README.md

 * Since we can essentially run Debian alongside our OpenWRT system, this means we can easily install almost everything we need, whereas OpenWRT by itself is very limited.

+For the following instructions, always keep in mind that <mountpoint> is the mount path to which your debian root is located.

 <b> Steps for method 1 </b>
 - Flash an OpenWRT-ext4 image to an SD card and increase the root partition size in GParted.
 (This may vary depending on what you deploy on)